How many points do Middlesbrough need to clinch a Championship play-off spot

 Here at The Mail, we look back over the last decade to find out just how many points have been required to grab a play-off spot.

-However, should Boro clinch that elusive final spot in the final six games, they will have to buck a trend which would not be in their favour with the team finishing in sixth not winning promotion in any of the last 10 seasons.
+However, should Boro clinch that elusive final spot in the remaining six games, things will not be in their favour with the team finishing in sixth not winning promotion in any of the last 10 seasons.

 The Foxes claimed sixth spot by virtue of goal difference to Bolton Wanderers but would fall short in the semi-final thanks to Troy Deeney's famous winner at Vicarage Road.
 (Photo by Michael Regan/Getty Images)